The 8 Best Proofpoint Competitors & Alternatives in 2026

 User-Friendly Interface for Streamlined Operations

-The dashboard provides at-a-glance insights into security events and operational status, streamlining the process of tracking user activities and compliance statuses.
+The dashboard provides at-a-glance insights into security events and operational status, streamlining tracking of user activity and compliance status.
 This ease of use extends to setting up alerts and policies, ensuring seamless integration into daily operations without requiring extensive training.

 Enhanced Capabilities Through Integrations